aitorfernandez/saa-c02/database-4-redshift.md

 - Single node (160GB) or Multi-Node (up to 128 Nodes).

+- The most suitable for online analytics processing (OLAP).

 - Backups

   - Backup enabled by default with a 1 day retention period.